deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_26_0.png)

-> 🔼 The figure shows a sequence of images illustrating the steps involved in a robot manipulation task within the Implicit Manipulative Evaluation process.
+> 🔼 The figure shows a sequence of images depicting the steps involved in a robot manipulation task, illustrating the process of translating video predictions into executable actions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Rollout of Robot Manipulation in Implicit Manipulative Evaluation.